SKU shown: BDBS-G (sterile pouch-style face mask with integrated neck guard).

 - Integrate the neck guard: tuck under the hood/coverall neckline so skin is not exposed at the seam.

-- Replace if compromised: wet/damaged masks, or masks repeatedly touched/adjusted, should be replaced per SOP.
+- Replace if compromised: wet/damaged masks or masks repeatedly touched should be replaced per SOP.

 - Front-of-mask touching: train loop-only handling; improve comfort/fit to reduce adjustments.

-- Neckline exposure: ensure the neck guard is properly tucked and that hood/suit interfaces overlap consistently.
+- Neckline exposure: ensure the neck guard is properly tucked and hood/suit interfaces overlap consistently.

 - Poor nose seal: re-train on noseband setting and eye protection pairing.

-- Using expired or compromised packaging: treat packaging integrity and shelf-life as receiving controls.
+- Expired or compromised packaging: treat packaging integrity and shelf-life as receiving controls.

 Closest alternatives